e100/makerplane-configs/INSTALL.md

 Use the string of numbers printed by the command to register the device on your Google Account at https://www.google.com/android/uncertified

 At this point you should reboot and make sure everything so far seems to be working.
-Then continue onto installing stratuc by reading the stratux/README.md in this repo
+Then continue onto installing stratux by reading the stratux/README.md in this repo<br>
+NOTE: I only installed Stratux on one PI, not both.
+The 2nd one gets internet access through the Sttratux using the wired ethernet port.

 # Known issues
 ## If pyefis is killed sometimes the waydroid and weston processe are not killed.
 When pyefis is restarted it is not possible to get the android window working again.
+NOTE: I only installed Stratux on one PI, not both.